Riableo/ETL-Report/Readme.md

 # 📗 ETL Report 📮

-Script that find a Excel file with specific caracteristics, load data to MySQL DB and create an inform that after is sended via mail using [Resend](https://resend.com "Tool for send mails").
+Script that find a Excel file with specific caracteristics, load data to MySQL DB and create an inform that after is sent via mail using [Resend](https://resend.com "Tool for send mails").

 ## Diagrams 📊